 For half a century Julian Barbour (b.
 1937) has been removing what he believes to be unnecessary terms from the physics toolbox, creating a cosmological theory he named Shape Dynamics.
 One of those spare elements is time, which, according to the physicist, is an illusion.
 In recent years he has been working on the Janus Point theory, explaining where our sense of the passage of time and its direction comes from.

-This is something you already might be aware of.
-Today I’d like to present a series of short videos we shot more recently, in July 2017.
+Here I’d like to present a series of short videos we shot more recently, in July 2017.
 Julian’s intention is to turn his family house into an independent science venue.
-We had fun filming those little bits in July 2017.
-I’ve just finished editing process.

 The short movies, highlighting key concepts of his shape dynamics and Janus point theories, are supposed to attract the attention of future collaborators and, perhaps, open minded philanthropists interested in scientific endeavors.